1. Special Linear Group

 5. Special Unitary Group

-is the group of unitary matrices with determinant 1. - Connectedness:
+- Definition: is the group of unitary matrices with determinant 1.

 6. Unitary Group

-is the group of unitary matrices. - Connectedness:
+- Definition: is the group of unitary matrices.

 Summary

-: Connected for . : Not connected; has two components based on the sign of the determinant. : Connected for . : Not connected; has two components. : Connected for all . : Connected.
+- : Not connected; has two components based on the sign of the determinant.